rastaman/rnnyt-rn0.50/README.md

 ## Progress

-I'm currently at chapter 4 of the book and so is the code.
+I'm currently at chapter 6 of the book and so is the code.

 ## Run the application

-It the app complain about a missing jsbundle at start launch it with `FORCE_BUNDLING` :
+It the app complain about a missing jsbundle at start launch it with `FORCE_BUNDLING` to force the rebuilding :

 ```sh
 $ FORCE_BUNDLING=1 react-native run-ios
 ```

+After the app has been rebundled, it should not be needed to use the variable again.

 ## Tooling